 The creature, whatever it was, cleared its throat, or tried to, in spite of having little breath left to accomplish it.
 It was humanoid, but its face was too round, too white and covered in what looked like soft, downy feathers.
 And it had a beak.
 It was like a bird man.
 A bird man wearing a loose tunic, leather breeches and very odd boots with holes cut into them from which claws jutted.
 Everything it wore was in shades of brown, strongly contrasting with the lighter feathers that covered the parts of the bird man he could see.

 Again the creature cleared its throat, this time more successfully.
+When it spoke its voice was deep and resonant, as if the creature was on stage, performing a play.
 “Greetings.
 I am pleased to make your acquaintance.”

 “And you are?”

 “What do you mean?
 I don’t have a familiar.
 I walk the path of the warrior.
 I’m no mage.”